 Hours of Operation -- Commercial motor carrier drivers are permitted to drive up to 11-hour a day with a 14-hour work day limit.
 Their maximum average work week is 70 hours; however, those who reach the maximum 70 hours of driving within a week can resume driving if they rest for 34 consecutive hours.
 Drivers are required to take a 30-minute break during the first eight hours of a shift.

 Drug Testing – Drivers are tested for the following drugs pre-employment and after most trucking accidents that involve bodily injury or death: marijuana, cocaine, opiates, amphetamines, methamphetamines, and phencyclidine.

 How Do I Choose a Truck Accident Lawyer

 First, determine whether the attorneys you are considering focus their practice on handling motor carrier cases, and whether they have a record of successfully litigating these type cases.
 Many attorneys claim to have this expertise, but simply try to settle cases quickly and do not desire to go to trial.
 Insurance companies generally know who these attorneys are and will try to offer less than a fair settlement value.

-we have won more than 150 jury verdicts for more than $1 million each, totaling more than $4 billion.
+We have won more than 150 jury verdicts for more than $1 million each, totaling more than $30 billion.
 We have been named "One of America's Most Winning Law Firms" by the National Law Journal, and are listed in Best Lawyers in America; Super Lawyers, and Trial Lawyers Hall of Fame.